bhavikm/bhavikm.github.io/_projects/2020-12-20-covid-expert-tweets.md

 ![](/images/covid-expert-tweets.jpg)

-Checkout this project at <a href="wwww.covidexperttweets.com">CovidExpertTweets.com</a>
+Checkout this project at <a href="wwww.covidexperttweets.com">CovidExpertTweets.com</a>.
+Below I've outlined why and how I built this project.

 ## First Update (22/12/2020)